jackykwe/nihongo/typst/G3-essential-grammar.typ

 _The Takoboto dictionary refers to this as the "provisional form", for some reason._

 This is the simplest, most general conditional, and is a conjugation of nouns, adjectives and verbs.
 Refer to @appendix:conjugation-rules-summary for detailed conjugation rules.
-It means ``if \<future ...\>ば, then \<...\>". #underline[The focus is on the conditional predicate], i.e. the part before the ば, not on the statement that follows.
+It means "if \<future ...\>ば, then \<...\>". #underline[The focus is on the conditional predicate], i.e. the part before the ば, not on the statement that follows.

 The conjugation rule for nouns and な-adjectives is suffixing 「〜であれば」, which is actually using the conditional form あれば of the verb ある. 「である」 is a formal expression we will see much later (#highlight[???]).